Updated for Version 5.6

 Only 1 Fiery Sanctum created by Dehya herself can exist at the same time.

-The active character inside of the Fiery Sanctum Field has increased resistance to interruption as well as damage mitigation.
-Mitigated damage is redirected to Dehya over time in the form of a DoT (Damage over Time).
-This increases the team’s survivability, but it should be noted that the DoT can stack quite high (200% of Dehya’s Max HP), so the risk of Dehya dying off-field does exist.
+The active character in the Fiery Sanctum field has increased interruption resistance as well as damage mitigation.
+The damage taken is reduced by 30-50% and redirected to Dehya over 10s in the form of a DoT (Damage over Time).
+This damage mitigation is capped at 200% of Dehya’s Max HP.

 Elemental Burst | Leonine Bite